Residual Entropy of Glasses and the Third Law Expression

+\paragraph{Timescale} Any equilibrium state is defined with respect to a particular timescale.
+The common view for glass is that it undergoes internal structural changes, namely atomic rearrangements, but at an extremely slow rate.
+There is even an extreme view that the glass is a kind of liquid with infinitesimally small flow velocities \cite{Zanotto17}.
+However, it is important not to overlook that no equilibrium is eternal.
+For example, there is no doubt to regard a gas in a container as being in equilibrium, if it is uniformly distributed.
+In reality, however, even a gas cylinder made of robust metal cannot retain its high-pressure state indefinitely.
+The gas eventually leaks out.
+Similarly, a glacier appears static on the timescale of a human lifetime, yet it flows on geological timescale.
+Thus, every equilibrium state has a finite life time; equilibrium is always defined relative to the observation timescale.

-\paragraph{Timescale.} No equilibrium is not free from a timescale.
-An equilibrium is sustained by the given constraint $\xi_{j}$ that inhibits the change of the $j$-th type in the structure.
-The substance of a constraint is the energy barrier $E_{b,j}$ for the $j$-th type change.
-Real barrier heights are always finite, no matter how high it is.
-This brings about a finite time of relaxation $\tau_{j}$ in which the constraint effectively works.
-Therefore, the timescale $\tau_{j}$ of equilibrium is controlled by the energy barrier $E_{b,j}$ as $\tau_{j} \sim e^{E_{b,j}/k_{\rm B}T}$ ($k_{\rm B}$: Boltzmann's constant).
+An equilibrium state is sustained by the given constraint $\xi_{j}$, which inhibits the change of the $j$-th type in the structure.
+The physical substance of a constraint is the energy barrier $E_{b,j}$ for the $j$-th type change.
+Real barrier heights are always finite, regardless of how large they are.
+Consequently, there exists a finite relaxation time, $\tau_{j}$, over which the constraint is effectively operative.
+The characteristic timescale $\tau_{j}$ of the equilibrium is governed by the energy barrier $E_{b,j}$ according to